The first LNG Market Maker – born when the world was not looking

 If you need a certain quality of LNG and it matters if this LNG is physically available at a certain moment at a certain time, then settling your open position financially as the LNG cannot be delivered as specified is not easy.
 There is more than money at stake as lights might go out.
 This is what you pay for – a precisely defined quality of LNG at a certain time at a certain location.
 It really must be there and someone must get it there.

-That’s messy – but not so messy to the point to make it impossible.
+That’s messy – but not so messy to the point of making it impossible.
 It’s simply a problem you need to take care of.
 This, of course, makes the market maker position much more difficult than in a purely financial world.
-It’s not just money that’s on the line but there needs to be infrastructure in place which limits the Market Maker position to some very precise locations on earth.
+It’s not just money that’s on the line but there needs to be infrastructure in place that limits the Market Maker position to some very precise locations on earth.

 And the one that pops out is North Western Europe.
 You simply cannot put what exists there into existence by some top-down decision from some anointed authority – well at least not if the requisite conditions have not been met to a certain minimum threshold beforehand.

-They think that putting in place some slick, top-down price determination mechanism for spot is all they need to be the LNG hub.
-When in reality it needs Market Makers as there is not much of a market without the one (or those) who shoulder this responsibility of clearing positions when this is required.
+They think that putting in place some slick, top-down price determination mechanism for spots is all they need to be the LNG hub.
+In reality, it needs Market Makers as there is not much of a market without the one (or those) who shoulder the responsibility of clearing positions when this is required.

 A real market – that deserves the name – is a bottom-up affair that grows out of real needs, requirements, desires, hardship, dreams, shattered dreams, the chase for profits of countless participants, not some fat cats that are looking for just another toy to play with.

-The shale revolution in the US was kicked into high gear by little nut bag drillers, not by some policy wonks.
-Real markets are free, unbridled, messy, chaotic, fun, exciting, and they abhor the ivory tower thinker, but they love the sticks and stones tinkerer.
+The shale revolution in the US was kicked into high gear by little nut-bag drillers, not by some policy wonks.
+Real markets are free, unbridled, messy, chaotic, fun, and exciting, and they abhor the ivory tower thinker, but they love the sticks and stones tinkerer.

 A market maker provides flexibility and swallows risk.
 Neither Qatar nor Singapore nor anyone else in Asia can do that.